MoniPar/reclaimed-treasures/README.md

 ![Colour Palette](docs/palette_bright.png)

-Giants orange created a great contrast against the dark overlay on the background images.
+Giants orange created a strong contrast against the dark overlay on the background images.
 Eggplant was used for the delivery banner to create more contrast against the white navigation.
 Mulberry colour was used as a hover effect on the main navigation links.
 A very low opacity of this colour was also used as a background colour through out all the site.